Interacting with users on Live Chat

 - Transferred chat sessions

-You can see chat sessions that are transferred from other agents belonging to your support queue only.
+You can see transferred chat sessions belonging to your support queue only.

 To accept chat sessions

-- From the Smart IT home page, click Live Chat.
+- From the Smart IT home page, click Live Chat > Agent's Console.

-The Customer Information tab displays the customer contact and site information, tickets, and assets.
+The Customer Information tab displays the customer contact and site information, company name, tickets, and assets.

 The Resources tab shows outages, templates, and knowledge articles to support an agent during the chat.